zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

   A console driver is provided which by default is configured to:

-  - Redirect any :c:func:`printk` write to the native host application's `stdout`.
+  - Redirect any :c:func:`printk` write to the native host application's ``stdout``.

-  - Feed any input from the native application `stdin` to a possible running :ref:`Shell`.
+  - Feed any input from the native application ``stdin`` to a possible running :ref:`Shell`.
 For more information refer to the section `Shell support`_.

-**Simple timer**:
-  A simple timer provides the kernel with a 10ms tick.
+**Clock, timer and system tick model**
+  This model provides the system tick timer.
+By default :option:`CONFIG_SYS_CLOCK_TICKS_PER_SEC` configures it to tick every 10ms.

   This peripheral driver also provides the needed functionality for this architecture-specific :c:func:`k_busy_wait`.

-  This timer, may be configured
+  Please refer to the section `About time in native_posix`_ for more information.

+**Real time clock**
+  The real time clock model provides a model of a constantly powered clock.
-  to slow down the execution to real host time.
+  By default this is initialized to the host time at boot.

-  This will provide the illusion that the simulated time is running at the same speed as the real host time.
-  In reality, the timer will monitor how much real host time has actually passed since boot, and when needed, it will pause the execution before raising its next timer interrupt.
-  Normally the Zephyr application and HW models run in very little time on the host CPU, so this is a good enough approach.
-  To configure the timer to slow down the execution, either set the option :option:`CONFIG_NATIVE_POSIX_SLOWDOWN_TO_REAL_TIME` or use the command line switch --rt.
+  This RTC can also be set to start from time 0 with the ``--rtc-reset`` command line option.
+  It can also be offset by an amount with the ``--rtc-offset=<offset>`` option.
+  Note that these 2 options can be combined.

+  After start, this RTC advances with the simulated time, and is therefore affected by the simulated time speed ratio.
+  Therefore the RTC speed can be adjusted by the ``--rt-ratio`` and ``--rt-drift`` command line options.

+  The offset and clock ratio can be dynamically adjusted using the functions :c:func:`native_rtc_offset` and :c:func:`native_rtc_adjust_clock`

+  The time can be queried with the functions :c:func:`native_rtc_gettime_us` and :c:func:`native_rtc_gettime`.
+Both accept as parameter the clock source:

+  - ``RTC_CLOCK_BOOT``: Simulated time since boot.
+It cannot be offset.
+  - ``RTC_CLOCK_REALTIME``: Persistent time.
+Can be offset.
+  - ``RTC_CLOCK_PSEUDOHOSTREALTIME``: A version of the real host time, as if the host was also affected by the clock speed ratio and offset adjustments performed to the simulated clock and this RTC.
+That is, normally this value will be a couple of hundredths of microseconds ahead of the simulated time, depending on the host execution speed.
+    This clock source should be used with care, as depending on the actual execution speed of native_posix and the host load, it may return a value considerably ahead of the simulated time.

 **Entropy device**:
   An entropy device based on the host :c:func:`random` API.